 I had been waiting for an opportunity to make The Royal Touch Chocolate Biscuit Cake by Darren McGrady (chef to Queen Elizabeth) since I first heard about it around the time of William and Katherine's wedding.
 Father's Day was just such an opportunity - my husband loves all things chocolate, and we had all the kids home for dinner so I knew I wouldn't have a lot of leftover cake through the week.

-Coincidentally, I just heard today is Prince William's birthday.
+Coincidentally, I just learned that today is Prince William's birthday.
 I wonder if he’ll be enjoying this cake?

 Prince William's Chocolate Biscuit Cake